Configuration Guide¶

 |---|---|---|

-When enabled, the integration establishes long-lived HTTP streams to the Kubernetes API server and receives ADDED, MODIFIED, and DELETED events as they happen.
+When enabled (the default), the integration establishes long-lived HTTP streams to the Kubernetes API server and receives ADDED, MODIFIED, and DELETED events as they happen.
 Pod and resource state changes typically appear in Home Assistant within seconds.
 Polling continues every 5 minutes as a fallback.
+Disable the option to use interval polling only (the Switch Update Interval, 60 seconds by default).

 Changing this option reloads the integration automatically.